Austin Coates: 19221962: Early life and civil service

 Austin Francis Harrison Coates was born on 16 April 1922 in London, the only child of Eric Coates, a noted composer, and Phyllis Black, an actress.
 Coates later said that his birth "wreck[ed]" his mother's acting career.
 He was a nuisance to his parents, especially to his father, who he said was averse to "the prospect of a squalling infant in the house whilst he was trying to write music".
 The family moved to Hampstead because they felt it would be more suitable for the child.
 His father's career meant that, except on holidays, Coates would only see him for half an hour every day.
 When he had the time, Eric taught him the basics of cartography and astronomy.

 Coates' first aspirations were towards acting, much like his mother, and he spent two years training at the Royal Academy of Dramatic Art.
 Through his World War II service in RAF Intelligence, Coates went to Burma, India, Singapore and Malaysia.
 That was his first time in the Far East; when he visited Bombay (Mumbai), Coates said that he had felt at home from the moment he arrived.
 In 1949, Coates joined the Colonial Service and began his tenure as Assistant Colonial Secretary in Hong Kong.
-He disapproved of the double standard the colonial authorities opposed on its subjects.
+He disapproved of the double standard the colonial authorities imposed on its subjects.
 He requested a transfer to Sarawak, Malaysia, in 1957, partly to avoid the tribulations of his superior, K.M.A.
 Barnett, whose homophobic "hounding" of Coates caused a nervous breakdown.
 He served as the Chinese magistrate in Sarawak before becoming the governor's secretary and adviser on Chinese affairs.
 Coates was the First Secretary of the British High Commission, Kuala Lumpur and Penang from 1959 to 1962.